privacybydesign/irma-documentation/yivi-docs/docs/session-requests.md

 More information about session lifetimes and timeouts can be found in the [IRMA server documentation](irma-server.md#session-lifetime).

 ## JWTs: signed session requests
-The IRMA API server or [`irma server`](irma-server.md) can be configured to only accept session requests that have been digitally signed using a signed JWT, according to the [JWT (RFC 7519)](https://datatracker.ietf.org/doc/html/rfc7519) and [JWS (RFC 7515)](https://datatracker.ietf.org/doc/html/rfc7515) standards.
+The IRMA API server or [`yivi irma server`](irma-server.md) can be configured to only accept session requests that have been digitally signed using a signed JWT, according to the [JWT (RFC 7519)](https://datatracker.ietf.org/doc/html/rfc7519) and [JWS (RFC 7515)](https://datatracker.ietf.org/doc/html/rfc7515) standards.
 These signed session requests are JWS objects (signed JWTs) that encapsulate the session request data.
 Set the HTTP `Content-Type` header to `text/plain` when sending a signed session request.

 An example requesting [YiviTube](https://yivitube.yivi.app/) attributes: